keyboard_arrow_up

 Pump Housing

-The body or casing of a pump, which may be made of plastic, cast-iron, stainless steel or aluminum.
+The casing or body of the pump, typically made of plastic, cast-iron, stainless steel, or aluminum.

 Shock Mounts